mwaithakake/Martha-Waithaka/cybersecurity.md

 📄 [View Uber Pentest Report](https://docs.google.com/document/d/1eySRVJhUiqcm4nKwxHK9lzsUgSPCDo-HNjHrTu1Sck8/edit?usp=sharing)

 > 💡 A real-world, regulation-aligned pentest simulation demonstrating practical skills in passive reconnaissance, reporting, and professional documentation.

-💡 This project demonstrates my ability to perform realistic assessments against a known company while maintaining ethical and legal boundaries, as required in professional penetration testing.

 💡 *More reports will be added soon as I complete additional labs and projects.*

----